By Becca Bona

 On top of that, medical research is only slowly catching up to what we do know about CBD.
 For instance, as Martin notes, CBD by itself is not likely to be fully processed in the average body.

-Many CBD companies produce it in isolate form, rather than in full-spectrum whole-plant form, which is what Tree of Life Seeds offers.
+Many CBD companies produce it in isolate form, rather than in broad spectrum whole-plant form, which is what Tree of Life Seeds offers.
 Research has shown that it takes a synergistic approach for most people to process and benefit from CBD, making the isolate form less beneficial.

 Per the 2018 Farm Bill hemp cannot contain more than 0.3 percent THC.
 If it’s found to have more, it’s considered non-hemp cannabis or marijuana under federal law.